Amazon Studios head Roy Price steps down amid sexual harassment allegations

 WhatsApp joins other messaging platforms with live location sharing

-Less than a week after being suspended from his gig as the head of Amazon Studios, Roy Price has officialyl stepped down from his role, TechCrunch has learned.
+Less than a week after being suspended from his gig as the head of Amazon Studios, Roy Price has officially stepped down from his role, TechCrunch has learned.
 The resignation came after producer Isa Hackett told The Hollywood Reporter that she was subject to “shocking and surreal” sexual harassment by Price.

 CNN’s Brian Stelter reported the news on Twitter, which an Amazon spokesperson has since confirmed with TechCrunch.